lambdaclass/cairo-vm_in_go/README.md

 }
 ```

-And lastly, we can also implement a method to insert a value into an ids variable (as we already know how to calculate their address)
+Lastly, we can also implement a method to insert a value into an ids variable (as we already know how to calculate their address)

 ```go
 // Inserts value into memory given its identifier name